nwatkins341/analysis_portfolio/README.md

 www.NoahWatkins.dev

 ## Professional Summary:
-Skilled communicator eager to establish roots in a dedicated Data Analyst role after 7 months of focused study in data analytics, SQL, PowerBI, Excel, and Python.
-Diverse experience in presenting to stakeholders, adept problem-solving in a team setting, and leveraging relevant technologies to drive positive change.
+Highly-motivated and results-oriented tinkerer with a deep love for data infrastructure seeking employment in the technical data space.
+Previous experience highlights an innate ability to address pain points with elegant solutions, process confidential data at scale, and  leverage ever-changing technologies to drive positive change.